 Twenty-three companies had also initially showed interest in the Stabroek block, but most turned away, anticipating that the presence of commercial quantities of oil was unlikely.

-As Exxon prepared to farm into the Stabroek block, the probability of finding commercial quantities of crude was low.
+As Exxon prepared to explore drill targets the Stabroek block, the probability of finding commercial quantities of crude was low.
 Kerry Moreland, Guyana basin project manager, working on the project at the time, said, “Geologically, the well was quite risky, with a low probability that it would turn out to be successful.
 It was a true frontier wildcat well.”

 But the location of the Liza-1 well in the block had something else going for it.
 Moreland explained that it held particular interest for the explorers, since initial seismic data and geologic analysis of the region “suggested the presence of sediment fairways transporting sandstone reservoirs into the basin.
 In addition, oil and gas shows in previously drilled wells closer to the coast indicated a working hydrocarbon system potentially extending farther offshore into the Liza area.”